-Figure 9: Bandwidth Panel
+Figure 8: Bandwidth Panel

-6.2.3 Background Utilization
+6.2.2 Background Utilization

 The Background Utilization panel is used to create extra traffic that competes for bandwidth with the real application traffic passing through the WAN access link.
-Background traffic only affects the WAN access link on which it is configured, and is not transmitted through the other components of the path or outside the Netropy device.
+Background traffic only affects the WAN access link on which it is configured, and is not transmitted through the other components of the path or outside the Netropy.
 To have background traffic compete for bandwidth on the opposite WAN access link, create an identical background traffic configuration on the WAN access link inbound to the opposite port.

 Background traffic can be useful for testing the performance of particular applications over links that are congested with other traffic, and for inducing jitter to test real-time applications.
-Background traffic can either be created with random packets based on an average link utilization rate or by replaying imported PCAP packet capture files.
+Background traffic can be created with random packets based on an average link utilization rate.

-6.2.3.1 Random Background Traffic
+6.2.2.1 Random Background Traffic